chinwei/portfolio/content/covers/example.md

 Dear Hiring Manager,

-I am writing to express my interest in applying for the position of User Experience Designer at MobileIron.
+I am writing to express my interest in applying for the position of Product Designer at Vida.
 I am currently working on an end-to-end discovery platform at TOTVS Labs.
 Prior to this, I graduated with a Masters in Human-Computer Interaction from Carnegie Mellon, and in a previous life built web experiences for global brands like UPS, Allergen, Legrand and Fuji Xerox.

 As part of a team at TOTVS Labs that built our product from the ground up, I have been involved in every user-facing aspect of the product.
 I helped define how the product works, looks and feels and took on other roles ranging from frontend development and product management.
 As part of a small team, I've had the opportunity to contribute in a wide variety of areas.